DhruvHirpara555/Algorithms_2020102029/Divide_and_Conquer/Divide and conquer.md

 ## General method to find time complexity(Master theorem)

+Finding the time complexity of Divide and conquer algorithms is hard to find by just looking at them.
+Because at each level of recursion the size of gets smaller and the number of sub-problems increases.

+Considering this we would have 3 cases

+1. Rate of increase in subproblem is less significant then rate of decrease in size
+2. Rate of increase in subproblem and rate of decrease in size are equally significant
+3. Rate of increase in subproblem is more significant then rate of decrease in size

+To analyze this ,

 We use master theorem to find time the time complexity of Divide and Conquer algos

 **General Recurrence relation**